-Each of the material included has certain purpose.
+Each of the material included has a certain purpose.
 For instance, the pea gravel enhances the drainage system.
 The activated charcoal helps remove the toxins.
 Organic soil provides nutrients for the plants.
 River rock for additional aesthetic value.
 Lastly, the bright sheet moss to help lessen the moisture.

 But the best part of buying the kit is that you will save a considerable amount of money than if you buy the materials individually.
 In just one purchase transaction, you’ll have everything you need for the succulents.

 The product has three sizes that you can choose from: small, medium, and large.
 Each size includes the necessary materials for successful succulent growing.